snowflakedb/snowflake-hibernate/README.md

 Make sure to use latest, vulnerability-free JDBC driver version:
 https://mvnrepository.com/artifact/net.snowflake/snowflake-jdbc
-and not older than 3.13.31 (initial version with ORM-specific required features necessary for OLTP operations: [HTAP](https://www.snowflake.com/guides/htap-hybrid-transactional-and-analytical-processing/)
+and not older than 3.13.31 (initial version with ORM-specific required features necessary for OLTP operations: [HTAP](https://www.snowflake.com/guides/htap-hybrid-transactional-and-analytical-processing/).

 If for any reason you are forced to use unrecommended, non-latest version of the driver it might not work properly and if a version is lower than the lowest recommended you'll notice an exception:
-`Using driver in version X.YY.ZZ must be forced - recommended driver version should be at least 3.13.31` To force using such a version you need to toggle the switch `hibernate.dialect.snowflake.allow_unrecommended_jdbc_driver=true`.
+`Using driver in version X.YY.ZZ must be forced - recommended driver version should be at least 3.13.31`.
+To force using such a version you need to toggle the switch: `hibernate.dialect.snowflake.allow_unrecommended_jdbc_driver=true`.

 #### Table Type